 - Eggs – Eggs are a good source of nutrients that promote eye health and function, including lutein and Vitamin A (which may also protect against dry eyes and night blindness).

-- Leafy greens – Dark, leafy greens such as spinach, arugula, kale, and watercress are full of lutein and zeaxanthin, two types of carotenoids that can help prevent or stem the development of cataracts and macular degeneration.
-Leafy greens contain other vitamins and minerals that are good for your eyes, including iron, magnesium, calcium, and vitamins A and K.
+- Leafy greens—Dark, leafy greens such as spinach, arugula, kale, and watercress are full of lutein and zeaxanthin, two types of carotenoids that can help prevent or stem the development of cataracts and macular degeneration.
+Leafy greens also contain other vitamins and minerals that are good for your eyes, including iron, magnesium, calcium, and vitamins A and K.

-- Legumes – Lentils, kidney beans, and black-eyed peas are good sources of bioflavonoids and zinc, which can help keep your eyes hydrated and lower the risk for developing cataracts and macular degeneration.
+- Legumes—Lentils, kidney beans, and black-eyed peas are good sources of bioflavonoids and zinc, which can help keep your eyes hydrated and lower your risk of developing cataracts and macular degeneration.

-- People who smoke double their chance of forming cataracts compared with non-smokers.
+- People who smoke have a double the chance of forming cataracts compared with non-smokers.

-- Smokers are more likely than non-smokers to have uveitis, a serious eye disease that causes inflammation of the eye’s middle layer and can result in complete vision loss.
+- Smokers are more likely than non-smokers to have uveitis, a severe eye disease that causes inflammation of the eye’s middle layer and can result in complete vision loss.

-- Smokers are nearly twice as likely to suffer from dry eyes, which can lead to itchiness, redness, and a “foreign body” sensation.
+- Smokers are nearly twice as likely to suffer from dry eyes, leading to itchiness, redness, and a “foreign body” sensation.

 - Smoking while pregnant increases the chance of fetal and infant eye disorders, including crossed eyes (strabismus) and underdevelopment of the optic nerve.